Capillary/api-documentation/source/index.html.md

 ### Process 1: Basic Authentication
-Authorization Header is used for validating authentication credentials.
-The Authorization Header is constructed as shown below:
+You can either pass the `Authorization` Header or use Till ID and password for authentication through Basic Auth.

+#### Authorization Header

+Construct the authorization header as mentioned below - pass the Base64 decoded form of username and md5 formatted password.

 `Authorization: Basic <Base64 encoded (username: md5(password)>`

-In the Authorization Header pass the Base64 decoded form of username and md5 formatted password.

-For example, if the username is “store.server” and the password is 'server123', md5 of the password is 8a16a6b70505eb1f1ff7cdc0cd5559a7
+For example, if the username or TILL ID is `store.server123` and the password is 'server123', md5 of the password

-Encode the username and md5 password to Base64, then the header is formed as shown below
+For example, if the username is `store.server` and the password is 'server123',

+* md5 encryption of the password (server123) is `8a16a6b70505eb1f1ff7cdc0cd5559a7`.
+* Base 64 of the encrypted password is `c3RvcmUuc2VydmVyOjhhMTZhNmI3MDUwNWViMWYxZmY3Y2RjMGNkNTU1OWE3`.

+So the Authentication Header is

 `Authorization: Basic c3RvcmUuc2VydmVyOjhhMTZhNmI3MDUwNWViMWYxZmY3Y2RjMGNkNTU1OWE3`

+#### Username & Password

+To use username and password for authentication, pass TILL ID as username and md5 hash encrypted password.

+Consider the preceding example:
+username: store.server
+Password: md5 hash (server123) which is 8a16a6b70505eb1f1ff7cdc0cd5559a7

+<aside class="notice">You can create TILL credentials in Organization Setup.
+To know more see <a href="https://support.capillarytech.com/a/solutions/articles/4000028057?lang=en&portalId=44632#Add-Till" target="_blank">Add TILL</a> </aside>

 Now, v2 API supports submitting requests on behalf of other TILLs (active TILLs).
 In db the combination of attribution_lookup and lookup_code are mapped to TILL ids and org ids.
 When a new POST request is placed with the combination of a lookup name and lookup code, the data will be inserted in the db on behalf of the TILL that is mapped to the specified combination.